Arthur-Milchior/MigthyL/Uppaal/Readme.md

 and transition.
 Those comments are shown to the user in Uppal's Gui.
 Note that it does not deal with comments in code.

+# Template
+Deals with a UPPAAL template; I.e. essentially an automaton which have to synchronize with other automata.

 # C
 The folder is currently unused.
 It was an idea I don't want to delete immediately.